B.S in Computer Science with a Concentration in CyberSecurity

 The information assurance (IA) academic program described on this web page helps impart skills and training needed to defending America's cyberspace.

 Our CyberSecurity curriculum has been designed to lay a solid foundation in computer science and mathematics.
-This concentration for the computer science major has been based on carefully chosen courses in the Computer Science and Mathematics and Physics department and will be further strengthened by adding courses in network and data security.
+This concentration for the computer science major has been based on carefully chosen courses in the Computer Science, Mathematics and Physics department and is further strengthened by requiring courses in network and data security.
 There is a provision for internships that will provide practical experience in the field.
 The College at Florham enjoys the proximity of several computer science and information technology companies in the area and a number of CS and Mathematics students have had internship positions with these organizations.
 The department will continue to build and strengthen ties with these organizations with a view to expand experiential learning opportunities for the students in the field of cybersecurity.

 Courses in this concentration will cover a range of topics from an overview of Computer Security, Foundations – Access Control Matrix, Policy – Security Policies, Confidentiality Policies, Integrity Policies, Hybrid Policies, to Implementation – Information Hiding Techniques – Steganography, Digital Watermarking, Cryptography, Fingerprinting, Key Management, Cipher Techniques, Authentication, Access Control Mechanisms, Confinement Problem, User and System Security, Data Security, Copyright, Digital Certificates, Digital Rights Management.

 Offered by the Department of Mathematics, Computer Science and Physics